bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ---

+**Today we're shifting our centre of gravity: from social features to community tools.**

 Bonfire was never meant to be one more feed that grabs your attention.
 Today it takes the shape we've been building toward: **Bonfire for communities**.
 A tool for groups that need to organise together, not just post at each other.
 Shipping today: **groups and topics, events, shared organisation profiles, embeddable federated comments, customisable themes, and a first set of governance tools**.
 It comes as a ready-to-use space with everything included, to then be reshaped block by block: add what's missing, swap or fork what almost fits, switch off what you don't need.

-It's also a **shift in focus: from social to community features**.

 ## Why community comes first